whynotavailable/budge/README.md

 Anywhere that money is involved, I'm using an `i64`.
 Decimals don't exist in the data.
 They can be represented in the UI by simply dividing the value by 100.
 This is done to simplify translation of the data.

+## Open Source

+While I am using a FOSS license (one specifically noted by the OSI), this software is more or less just public.
+I am not looking for PRs, and will not accept them.
+If you would like a feature, implement it yourself.